saptab/DucView/README.md

 Now you can begin annotating each model summary according to the pyramid annotation guidelines to create the pyramid.
 The model summaries appear on the left, and the pyramid on the right pane.
 To create an SCU (content unit) highlight text on the left pane and press the "New SCU" button.
-If other model summaries have a similar SCU, highlight the SCU in the pyramid and click "Add Contributor" to note the overlap.
+If other model summaries have a similar SCU, highlight the SCU in the pyramid and click "Add Contributor" to note the overlap of the SCUs.
 An explanation of all buttons is listed in the "Buttons" section.
 Annotate as much of the model summaries as possible, and then save the pyramid in an XML format as a .pyr file using File > Pyramid > Save. <br />